 Teaching Approach

 To get a good idea of my approach for theremin lessons, please read this article, Theremin Lessons by Randy George.
 My approach is primarily based on awareness and building good fundamentals.
-A theremin player should become aware of the unique limitations of the instrument and the limitations of his/her own body, but never confuse the two.
+A theremin player should become aware of the unique limitations of the instrument and the limitations of his/her/their own body, but never confuse the two.
 In my approach, the goal of is to help the student perform direct the most attention/energy toward being musical by building technique from a stable foundation.

 Outline of the Methodology